leanstacks/lambda-starter/docs/InfrastructureGuide.md

     - 404 Not Found: Task ID does not exist
     - 500 Internal Server Error: Failed to update task

+- **DELETE /tasks/{taskId}**: Delete an existing task
+  - Integration: Lambda proxy integration with Delete Task Function
+  - Path Parameter: `taskId` - The unique identifier of the task
+  - Response: No content on successful deletion
+  - Success Status: 204 No Content
+  - Error Responses:
+    - 404 Not Found: Task ID does not exist or path parameter is missing
+    - 500 Internal Server Error: Failed to delete task

 **Outputs**:

 - `ApiUrl`: The API Gateway endpoint URL (e.g., `https://abc123.execute-api.us-east-1.amazonaws.com/dev/`)